Immune | October 1, 2017 | Author: Naturopath

 It also contains copper, iron, iodine, vitamins A, C, and E, and potassium which are all important nutrients to help boost the immune system.

-Research has found that olive leaf extract is able to destroy over 3000 pathogens, including the herpes zoster virus.
 The active component of the herb called Oleuropein, has the potential to eradicate virtually every harmful virus, bacteria and protozoa known to humans.

 Olive leaf works by putting an unbreakable and impenetrable force field around any given virus so it cannot move from cell to cell and continue to grow and replicate.